RonaldAllanRivera/irank-calc-cards/CODE-REVIEW-PREPARATION.md

 # Code Review Preparation

 ## Context
 The plugin ships two server‑rendered Gutenberg blocks with a lightweight, dependency‑free frontend: the Weight Loss Calculator and the Product Cards carousel.
 The Calculator provides a slider‑driven UX, a before/after reveal, and a lead form modal that persists to WP via admin‑ajax.
 Product Cards implement a scroll‑snap carousel with arrows and a mobile viewer bar.
-Recent work focused on Product Cards mobile UX (viewer bar, CTA, image container, spacing) and removed the legacy IRANK Reports feature while retaining IRANK Leads.

 ## Technical decisions
 - **SSR dynamic blocks (PHP)**